 Before beginning self-mentoring, you should develop a perception and understanding of your organization as an individual in this system.
-Using the assessment tool below, rank your organization from the short observations or interactions that you have had to date.
+Using the assessment tool below, rank your organization from the short observations or interactions you have had to date.
+It may be a first glimpse snapshot.
 You are encouraged to use this form as often as needed to gather data, keeping in mind that your assessment may, probably will, change as you become more involved in and familiar with your environment.